SarahKhiu/Google-Cloud-Run-Git-Hub-Actions/README.md

-*Using this sample project from dylanroy/
+*Using this sample project from dylanroy/google-cloud-run-github-actions, steps and goals are outlined as below:

 # Google Cloud Run Github Actions
 A sample project with a Github Action for deploying to Google Cloud Run.